As Evergrande collapse looms, other Chinese developers warn of default

 Evergrande and Ren did not respond to requests for comment on Tuesday.

-Though Evergrande’s collapse is unlikely to snowball into a global financial crisis, it will be a blow to China’s economy, because of the outsized role of the real estate sector.
+Although Evergrande’s collapse is unlikely to snowball into a global financial crisis, it will be a blow to China’s economy because of the outsized role of the real estate sector.
 Other countries will feel knock-on effects of an economic slowdown in China.

 Evergrande’s $305 billion in debt is around 2 percent of China’s gross domestic product.
 The property sector drives about 25 percent of China’s economy, directly or indirectly, according to UBS.

-The Evergrande crisis has come at a time when China’s leadership has turned against the country’s corporate giants, cracking down on a string of business titans including Alibaba founder Jack Ma.
+The Evergrande crisis has come at a time when China’s leadership has turned against the country’s corporate giants, cracking down on business titans including Alibaba founder Jack Ma.
 The campaign has fueled uncertainty, as it is unclear how much pain Beijing will be prepared to inflict to teach property developers a lesson, before it steps in to limit contagion.

 Analysts say that Beijing is unlikely to bail out Evergrande, with UBS calling a restructuring of the company “inevitable.”